dasic002/Carlos-Da-Silva-Folio/README.md

 As a **Client** or **Employer**, I need to see some of Carlos' work to feel assured he has the skillset I'm looking for to contribute in my projects.
 Would also need an easy way to reach out to Carlos to discuss my project.

-As a **Recruiter**, I need to see Carlos' employment history, ideally via LinkedIn or downloadble CV and be able to get in touch with him.
+As a **Recruiter**, I need to see Carlos' employment history, ideally via LinkedIn or downloadable CV and be able to get in touch with him.

 ### Strategy